About our Datasets

 Safeguarded

 Data to which access is restricted because of license conditions, but where data are not considered ‘personally-identifiable’ or otherwise sensitive.
-Data is delivered to successful applicants on a time-limited basis following registration, project approval requirements, training and signing of a user agreement legal document.
-To apply please look at each individual dataset and following the "Request Data" link there.
-The complete process, from initial application to final data delivery, typically takes 1-2 months.
+Data is delivered to successful applicants on a time-limited basis following registration, project approval requirements, training and signing of a "user agreement" data licence by the user, their institution and UCL (acting for GeoDS).

-Safeguarded Fasttracked
+Safeguarded Fast-tracked

 Secure